arthi2900/app1/COMPLETE_STATUS.md

 ## 🎉 All Issues Resolved

-Your Question Bank Management System is now fully operational with all exam modules removed and all database relationships restored.
+Your Question Bank Management System is now fully operational with all exam modules removed, all database relationships restored, and an improved question creation interface.

 ## Recent Fixes Summary